AaltoSciComp/blog/content/2024/duckdb-intro.rst

 - Serverless, in-process library
 - Database = single file
-- "Normal" SQL
+- Normal SQL
-- Lightweight code, C++, easily embeddable in anything
+- Lightweight code, C++, so has very many different language bindings and easy to link to if you need.
-- Seems to value stability and portability
+- Seems to value stability and portability, but it doesn't promise an unchanging database format yet.

 The extra advantages of DuckDB are:

-- Column oriented, which makes it much faster for analytics
+- `Column oriented <https://en.wikipedia.org/wiki/Column-oriented_DBMS>`__, which makes it much faster for analytics
-- Extra built-in math and statistics functions
+- `Extra built-in math and statistics functions <https://duckdb.org/docs/sql/functions/overview>`__
-- Many, many more tools for data import/export
+- Many, many more tools for `data import/export <https://duckdb.org/docs/data/overview>`__

   - from csv, parquet, json, and SQLite (can open SQLite databases directly as a first step)